LandryHouston/Flight_Price_Prediction/README.md

 <h2 align='center'>Part 1: Data Cleaning</h2>

 In this section, we will detail the process of acquiring and preparing the data for our predictive model.
 This includes data gathering, cleaning, and any necessary transformations.
-Some of the task explored in this section is that we will converted Rupees to USD, duration into minutes, number of stops column changed to numeric, binarize the 'class' column for better modeling and column labels cleaned up.
+Some of the tasks explored in this section are that we will convert Rupees to USD, duration into minutes, number of stops column changed to numeric, binarize the 'class' column for better modeling, and column labels cleaned up.

 ---